pantheon-systems/documentation/source/partials/additionalResources/lw2.md

 ### Congratulations on completing Command Line Interface with Terminus! 🎉

-Keep a good thing going!
+You're on a roll!
 Sign up for workshop #3: [Integrate and Automate with Quicksilver](https://pantheon.io/live-workshops/integrate-and-automate-quicksilver).
 Or you could pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.

 #### Your Feedback Helps